Welcome

 PID

-I design electronic devices using embedded small processor modules for new product development.
-The main part of modules is the MCU (Microcontroller Unit) provided by Atmel-Microchip or STMicroelectronics or others.
-The MCU contains processor cores AVR or ARM family (RISC architecture) and also on the same chip the operation SRAM and FLASH memory for custom firmware.
-Some other electronic function (WiFi, Bluetooth, senzors, etc.) may be integrated on the same chip and such embedded system is called SoC (System-on-Chip).
+I design and develop electronic devices using embedded small processor modules.
+The main part of modules is MCU (Microcontroller Unit) provided by Atmel-Microchip, STMicroelectronics or others.
+The MCU contains processor AVR or ARM family (RISC architecture), SRAM and FLASH memory on the same chip.
+Some other function (WiFi, Bluetooth, senzors, etc.) may be integrated on the same chip and such embedded system is called SoC (System-on-Chip).
+The I/O pins of the MCU or SoC modules are outside accessible and can be connected to senzors or other devices via data buses (UART, I2C, SPI etc.).
 The MCU or SoC are assembled with power and other auxiliary circuits and all is soldered on a small PCB (Printed Circuid Board) as the module.

+The frequent families of MCU are AVR (Arduino), ESP8266, ESP32 (Espressif Systems) and ARM STM32 (STMicroelectronics).
 The MCU/SoC have low consumption of power and can be powered from small Li-Ion, Li-Po acumulators or solars cells.
-MCUs or SoC can control local processes, display measured data on OLED, LCD, TFT etc. or transmit data via data networks to data servers for next processing.
+MCUs or SoC can control local processes or display data on OLED, LCD, TFT etc. Data can be also stored on SD card or transmitted via data networks to data servers for next processing.

 From the previous article may be clear I take fancy to IoT and LoRa technologies.
 We like SoC modules from HELTEC CubeCell Series.
 We use commercial radio network services LoRaWAN provided by CRA.
 Sometimes are used cloud services e.g. Microsoft Azure (IoTHUB) for data processing.